Wmart24/SQL_Capstone_Project1/README.md

     salary
 ```

-Here's the breakdown of the most demanded skills for the available entry/junior level data analyst jobs and internships in 2023:
+Here's the breakdown of the most demanded skills for the available entry/junior level Data Analyst jobs and internships in 2023:
 - Technical tools like SQL, Python, and Excel are foundational for data analyst roles, with SQL leading in demand for structured data querying, and Python recognized for its flexibility in cleaning, automation, and basic modeling tasks.
 Excel remains widely used for quick, business-oriented analysis.
 - Data visualization and reporting skills are highly valued, with frequent mentions of Tableau, Power BI, and even PowerPoint—highlighting the importance of clearly communicating insights to stakeholders in both technical and business-friendly formats.
 - A well-rounded data analyst is expected to combine technical proficiency with business awareness and collaboration, as shown by the appearance of tools like Git, Jupyter, Snowflake, and Google Sheets, alongside soft skills like communication and problem-solving.